Meet the team

 Communications Support, Lewisham Local

 I began working with the Lewisham Local team at Rushey Green Time Bank in March 2020, just as we assumed the role of partner in Lewisham’s Covid-19 Community Response Hub.
-Since then my role has involved getting any and every bit of local information onto our website, into our newsletters and broadcast from our social media.
+My role involves managing our website, our newsletters to volunteers, community groups and businesses and running our social media.
 I also help in facilitating events and communicating with members of the Rushey Green Time Bank.
-I stand constantly in awe at the innovations of Lewisham community groups, businesses and individuals and marvelling at the resilience and resourcefulness of our borough and their willingness to form partnerships and support one another.
+I stand constantly in awe at the resilience and resourcefulness of Lewisham's community groups, businesses and individuals of our borough and their willingness to form partnerships and support one another.

-I grew up in Lewisham before studying Spanish and Italian for my degree; during this I worked abroad, teaching in a community centre in Ecuador and translating for a digitising technology start-up in Rome.
+I grew up in Lewisham before reading Spanish and Italian for my degree; during this I worked abroad, teaching in a community centre in Ecuador and working for a start-up in Rome.
 My outlook is firmly pro-communities and pro-communication and I believe that the strongest solutions to large scale problems occur at a grassroots level.